pen-lang/pen/doc/src/references/language/types.md

 ## Functions

-It is a function with a list of arguments and a result.
+A function is a set of operations with a list of arguments and a result.

 In the language, functions represent not only pure mathematical ones but also "routines" which execute side effects, such as I/O.